-Selecting gears D, R, N or P is only possible when the car is stationary or when you are driving at walking pace.
+Changing gears is only possible when the car is stationary or when you are driving at walking pace.
+You can't change gears while charging your car.

-- Press the brake pedal [1]. - Move the gear selector forwards or backwards to select one of the driving gears or neutral. - Press the P button next to the gear selector to select the parking gear, P. - Your selection is indicated in the driver display.
+- Press the brake pedal [1]. - Move the gear selector forwards or backwards to select one of the driving gears or neutral. - > Your selection is indicated in the driver display.